brentjand/brentjand/README.md

 -->
 Welcome to my programming portfolio!
 <br>
-I'm currently working on projects in Python to help automate daily workflows and configure database implementations.
+This is my repository of projects programmed with Python to help automate daily workflows and configure database implementations.
 <br>

 Want to know more about me and the tools I have to offer?
 Let's connect! :phone: <br>